 Hot cross buns are convenient to bring to a pot luck, family gathering or church event.
 They can be made a bit in advance (but not more than a day or they’ll start to get stale; and they travel well (as long as you protect the icing).
-I’ll be making a big batch again this year on Saturday and bringing them to the post-Vigil feast and Easter brunch.
+I’ll be making a big batch again this year on Saturday — to bring to the Vigil feast and Easter brunch.
 If you’ve never made them, my recipe here is a straightforward one to get started with.

 An offering to Eostre

 A lot of history and mystery surrounds the hot cross bun.
 One thing we know for sure is that it began in England.
 When and why, though, is its first mystery.
 The hot cross bun probably began as a tribute to Eostre, the Saxon goddess of light, after whom — as you might guess — the Christian holiday is named.
 April was named after Eostre in Saxon, because it marked the return of the dominance of light following the vernal equinox (which I wrote about here.)
 Eostre is probably derived from the German goddess of the dawn, Hausos, who was also tied to fertility and linked to rabbits and eggs.
 (By the way, to any scholars out there, I know the specifics of Eostre’s roots are disputed, and mostly based only on the unreliable history written by St. Bede, but the link between Easter, Eostre, Hausos, Spring and new life, bunnies and eggs, seems pretty solid.)